ytsaxena/Suraksha-App-/PRIVACY_POLICY.md

 We may update this Privacy Policy from time to time.
 Any changes will be reflected on this page with an updated date.

 10. Contact Us
-If you have any questions or concerns about this Privacy Policy, please contact us:
+If you have any questions or concerns about this Privacy Policy or if you want to delete your data , please contact us:
 Developer Name: Sachin Saxena
 App Name: Suraksha App
 Email: suraksha.in.app@gmail.com